AI Workshop: learn to build apps with AI →

 /hey/

-matches hey wherever it was put inside the string.
+matches hey wherever it appears in the string.

 If you want to match strings that start with hey, use the ^ operator: